Ignorance is no longer an excuse: A Timeline of Events Around Tracking Technologies in Healthcare

 Link: story

-One month later, and a federal lawsuit was filed in Illinois against Northwestern Memorial Hospital and Meta for sharing PHI.
+One month later, a federal lawsuit was filed in Illinois against Northwestern Memorial Hospital and Meta for sharing PHI.

 The plaintiff found out that his medical information had been shared through The Markup’s investigation and sued for $5 million in damages because he alleged his medical information had been sold for profit.
 He was seeking: